Chandan9898Kumar/maching_coding/src/JavaScript/JAVASCRIPT_BASED_QUESTIONS/JavaScript_Based_Questions.md

 ### 60.A Write a program to make all the properties of an object read only but allow the addition of new properties.

-- The exisiting properties of the object can be made read only with set keyword using Proxy.
+- The existing properties of the object can be made read only with set keyword using Proxy.

 ```js
 const readOnlyObj = new Proxy(obj, {